thewtex/thesis/plaque_strain/plaque_strain.rst

 motion, a particle is neither accumulating over the same volume of tissue.
 To compensate for this, the offset at the end of the cycle is linearly removed from every curve.
 All quantities should start from zero and return to zero if the system is steady-state.
-While is true in that the tissue obviously remains in tact over the examination, some real drift may exist due to breathing, muscle tone, etc.  Components of the strain tensor can have positive or negative sign, but all strain metrics should be strictly positive.
+While is true in that the tissue obviously remains intact over the examination, some real drift may exist due to breathing, muscle tone, etc.  Components of the strain tensor can have positive or negative sign, but all strain metrics should be strictly positive.